AdamJosephKalimi/Career-Transition/README.md

   - Remind yourself that it was worth it.
   - Remember that this IS the time to make the change that you want.
 Reference when you hit THE WALL.
 - An honest financial runway
-  - How long can you sustain a job hunt living your current lifestyle?
+  - How long can you sustain a full-time job hunt living your current lifestyle?
   - Where can you cut corners to save (Add this into your personal statement)
   - What will you do during your job hunt to make sure you get where you want to be?
   - What is your realistic backup plan? **This is a must**